-John was appointed chair of HELP in 2016, having served on the Board for five years.
+John was chair of HELP from 2016 – 2019, he has served on the Board for since 2011.
 He is a long-term supporter of HELP and has been actively involved in recruiting lawyers to volunteer for the charity.
 John brings to the Board knowledge and experience in the administration of charities and NGOs gained by being a Board member of several other charities.
 He also provides legal support on difficult cases.
-John is a solicitor with local law firm Kao, Lee & Yip, where his practice includes trust work and advising NGOs and social enterprises.
+John is a solicitor with local law firm Kao, Lee & Yip, where his practice includes trust work and advising NGO’s and social enterprises.
 He has lived in Hong Kong since 1972.

 Anthony (Tony) was appointed to the Board of HELP in 2004.
 He is a retired civil servant having served twice in the then Urban Services Department, twice in the Hong Kong Police, the Agriculture and Fisheries Department, the Independent Commission Against Corruption, twice in the Civil Service Bureau and in the Standing Commission for Civil Service Salaries and Conditions of Service.
 The bulk of this service was in departmental management and administration and staff management.
 Tony holds an M.Soc.Sc.
 (Public Administration) from Hong Kong University and has lived in Hong Kong since 1967.

 Phillip was appointed to the Board of HELP in 2011.
 He is a Barrister who has been in practice in Hong Kong since 1994 specialising in public law cases – criminal, licensing and judicial review cases at both trial and appellate level, including at the Court of Final Appeal.
 Philip was admitted to practice as a barrister in the Commonwealth in 1977.
-Phillip was born and educated in Australia and lived in Hong Kong since 1994.
+Phillip was born and educated in Australia and lived in Hong Kong for many years.